So, you're ready to retire?

 3. Track your spending.

-Determine and record your total monthly spending.
+Record your total monthly spending.
 Have a sense of how it divides into mandatory versus discretionary so you know how much leeway you may have.
 Do not track categories; instead, just focus on the total.

 As I often say, create the world’s simplest spreadsheet — column A is the month and column B is your total spending.
 This can give you a lot of insight over time and isn’t hard to do.